GoogleCloudPlatform/app-gradle-plugin/USER_GUIDE.md

 Caution: The v2-alpha version of the development web server is not fully supported, and you may find errors when using this version.

-To switch Dev App Server v2-alpha use the `serverVersion` parameter.
+To switch to Dev App Server v2-alpha use the `serverVersion` parameter.

 ```
 appengine {